rmonthil-student-projects/porcupinefish-mesh/README.md

 And reload the file using gmsh.
 It may take a while.

-## Results using OpenFOAM as a solver
+## Results using OpenFOAM and Paraview

 This images are here to show that the mesh generated could run in [OpenFOAM](https://www.openfoam.com).
 The parameters used, choosen because of computation cost, did make the simulation physicaly incorect.